kazunori279/automl-self-checkout/README.md

 ```
 Menu > Preferences > Screensaver > [Display Modes] > Mode: Disable Screen Saver
 ```

 ### Place your TF Lite model as readable with the following path

 > /home/pi/model.tflite

+## Test the Edge TPU

+> cd automl-self-checkout

+> python3 test.py

+## Run the Self-checkout app

+Edit `labels` and `prices` definition in `main.py`, and the image files and their names in `/img` folder, according to your model definition.
+Then, run the code:

+> python3 main.py

+To stop the app, use:

+> killall python3